Gab0/straintables/README.md

 ## Result Analysis Tools

-Some python scripts on the main module are not called within `stpline` or `stfromfasta`.
+Some python scripts on the main module are not called within `stgenomepline` or `stfastapline`.
 They are optional analysis tools and should be launched by the user.

 1. `stview` The basic one.
 This will launch a webserver with default address `localhost:5000` where you can point your browser to and view the dissimilarity matrices built.